PDF to Markdown for RAG pipelines: the complete guide

 chunks = chunk_by_headings(result.text)

 pdfmux’s heading detection (font-size analysis + bold promotion) ensures headings are correctly identified, giving you reliable chunk boundaries.
-It scores 0.852 MHS on the benchmark — the best heading detection of any engine, paid or free.
+It scores 0.847 MHS on the opendataloader benchmark — the best heading detection of any engine, paid or free.
+That matters more than it looks: if headings are wrong, every chunk boundary is wrong, and bad boundaries are a silent, compounding source of retrieval misses.
+For a deeper treatment of boundary choices, see PDF chunking strategies for RAG.

 Step 4: Filter low-confidence pages